 Employing a Law Firm versus Hiring a Lawyer

 Hiring a law firm can be costly in comparison to hiring a solo practitioner.
 Most people believe that hiring a firm is necessary because they have a complex case.
 Remember, it’s not the firm that handles your case but the individual attorney.
-Under any circumstance, regardless of complexity, an attorney should be addressing all matters surrounding your case.
-Base your decision on the attorney and not the firm.
+Under any circumstance, regardless of complexity of your case, an attorney should be addressing all matters surrounding your case.
+Base your decision on hiring the attorney and not the firm.
 Although you will be indirectly paying for the “firm’s overhead” you may not get the personal service you should receive when hiring a solo practitioner.

 You must consider the money you will be spending.
 There is little need to hire an attorney if you cannot afford to live.
 The attorney you interview should give you an idea of the money you could be spending in your case.
 Take time to carefully consider the impact this may have on your lifestyle.

 You can enter into a limited scope agreement with your attorney should you have limited funds and want them to address specific matters.
 Limited scope means the lawyer will not be representing you for any and all aspects of your divorce.
 As an example, you may hire an attorney to address child custody and nothing else.